 Weglot provides your translators with all the tools they need to spot every piece of translated text on your site.
 One of the great things about Weglot is that your whole Shopify store is translated, including your checkout and email notifications.

 To access the translations for your checkout, follow this quick tutorial.
-And to learn more about translating your email notifications, click here.
+To learn more about translating your email notifications, click here.
+Weglot’s reactive support team is always on hand to answer any questions you might have.

 You’ll also find that popular Shopify apps such as smart search apps and image galleries are also 100% translatable with Weglot, so you don’t need to worry about the other aspects of your Shopify store being unreadable for your new potential customers.